Mergers and acquisitions: Strategic mergers

-A Strategic merger usually refers to long-term strategic holding of target (Acquired) firm.
-This type of M&A process aims at creating synergies in the long run by increased market share, broad customer base, and corporate strength of business.
-A strategic acquirer may also be willing to pay a premium offer to target firm in the outlook of the synergy value created after M&A process.
+A strategic merger usually refers to the long-term strategic holding of the target (acquired) firm.
+This type of M&A process aims to create synergies in the long run through increased market share, a broader customer base, and enhanced corporate strength.
+A strategic acquirer may also be willing to pay a premium to the target firm in anticipation of the synergy value created after the M&A process.

 Acqui-hire

 The term "acqui-hire" is used to refer to acquisitions where the acquiring company seeks to obtain the target company's talent, rather than their products (which are often discontinued as part of the acquisition so the team can focus on projects for their new employer).
 In recent years, these types of acquisitions have become common in the technology industry, where major web companies such as Facebook, Twitter, and Yahoo! have frequently used talent acquisitions to add expertise in particular areas to their workforces.